 Other measures taken

-- Cinemas and theaters are closed
+- Cinemas and theaters are closed.
+There a few drive-inn cinemas.

-- Schools and Universities are closed
+- Schools and Universities are slowly opening again.

-- Bars and restaurants are closed.
-They are only allowed to do delivery.
+- Bars and restaurants are open.

 - Public transport is reduced by 50%.
 It is forbidden to stand in buses and the BRT lines.

-- Hotels and pousadas are asked to close their bars and restaurants
+- Hotels and pousadas are re-opening.

-- Shopping centers and shops are closed, except for supermarkets and pharmacies.
+- Shopping centers and shops are open.

 Note: It is important to know that Brazil is a huge country and the situation and government actions are different per state and city.
 The information about the situation and government measurements we describe here are related only to Rio de Janeiro.